-One of the main reasons of obesity in children are sodas, which children love to drink.
-They are full of sugars and they lead to storing fat into the body.
+One of the main reasons for obesity in children are sodas, which children love to drink.
+They are full of sugars and they lead to storing fat in the body.
 Also, they can cause hypertension and high cholesterol.

 In addition, children do less sport and exercise than before and they spend more time in front of their computers.
 They lack activity and that’s the main issue.